pansap99/gitGuide/README.md

 # Git repository ("repo" for short)

 In order to use git we need to be in a git repository (create a folder and navigate inside).
 Every git repo is independent from each other.
+Each of our projects can be a git repo.
+It might exists as a folder in your pc but you have to tell git that you want to make this folder a git repository in order to track changes and start working with git.

 # git status (command)